 Traditional approach: Desktop software ($2K–10K license), or manual Excel work (hits row limits).

-SplitForge solution: HIPAA-compliant processing (never uploaded), instant deduplication, unlimited file sizes.
+SplitForge solution: HIPAA-aligned processing (never uploaded), instant deduplication, handles files far beyond Excel's row limit.

-Savings: Protect patient privacy while cleaning data, avoid expensive desktop licenses, process datasets exceeding Excel's 1M row limit.
+Savings: Protect patient privacy while cleaning data, avoid expensive desktop licenses, no 1M row ceiling.

 Data Analytics

-Traditional approach: Python pandas (requires coding), or split files to fit Excel limits.
+Traditional approach: Python pandas (requires coding, OOM risk on large files), or split files to fit Excel limits.

-Savings: Immediate productivity (no Python installation), non-technical users can clean data, no file splitting required.
+Savings: Immediate productivity, no Python installation, no file splitting required.

 The Privacy Advantage